 It’s vital that you stick to the schedule you have created in order to gain the maximum benefits from it.
 While it may be tempting to sleep in after a heavy night having fun with friends and family, that one sleep could derail the schedule you’ve created.
 Try instead to take a short 20-45 minute nap during the day.

 Relax & Wind Down Before Bed

 One of the easiest ways to sleep better at night is by winding down and relaxing before bed.
 Winding down gets your body in the early stages of the sleeping state.
 There are so many ways to do this, here are a few of our suggestions:

 - Warm baths to get your body temperature perfect for sleep.

 - Mindfulness meditation to help your mind relax, follow our Guide to Meditation if you need help with this.

 - Reading a book can help stimulate the feelings of tiredness.

 - Dimming the lights in your room, this helps your brain signal that it’s time for bed.

 After reading this, bye-bye are the days of waking up and having to drag yourself out of bed.
 A night of good sleep can have many knock-on effects for the rest of the day like low concentration and high levels of stress.
 We want you to avoid this as much as possible and have really good and positive days.

 Follow some of our recommendations and let us know how they helped you via Instagram, Twitter, or Facebook.
-Feeling more energised by your new sleep routine? don’t forget to try adding our Apple Cider Vinegar product to your mornings via a smoothie or healthy morning tonic.References
+Feeling more energised by your new sleep routine? don’t forget to try adding OSU Apple Cider Vinegar, which you can find at Amazon, to your mornings via a smoothie or morning tonic.References